-The Formal Screening of the 6th Season of the International Fine Arts Film Festival was a huge success.
-We hope you will enter for our 7th Season to screen in September of 2023.
-Consider a donation to keep this boutique festival a low cost endeavor for an international public.
-We are all volunteers who love and admire filmmakers and the crew who help them create.
-Checkout highlights form 6th.
+The Formal Screening of the 7th Season of the International Fine Arts Film Festival begins November, 2023, it will be available through 2023.
+We hope you will enter for our 8th Season, which will open for entries by January 1, 2024, to screen in the fall of 2024.
+Consider a donation to keep this boutique festival, a low cost endeavor for an international community.

 The International Fine Arts Film Festival is a creative effort to screen videos and films from around the world in the arts disciplines.
 We are essential for talented professionals and students to show their work.
 There are many art disciplines inspired by the muses: From story-telling to dance, music, science, and formats in documentary, animation and experimental which often combine disciplines.
 International artist Rita Blitt is a Cannes award-wining example of blending the arts of painting, photography and dance with her film Caught in Paint.
 Watch it below.
 The trailer from the 2019 Season -- The Collector, by Maria Teresa Alvarado, is unique.
 And, if in a jam to think, and create, try the short The Surrendering of Gregory Beeman, for a slow burst of inspiration.

 The Surrendering of Gregory Beeman, an artist in Santa Barbara, CA, who paints with a trowel and plaster on board, 2016.
 Produced by Lynn Moss Holley, founding director of the International Fine Arts Film Festival.
 Enjoy.

 Award-winning film Caught in Paint, won at Cannes, meshing the visual arts: painting, photography and the performing arts, with the creative hand and spirit of international artist Rita Blitt.

 Please Help fund our mission.
 Please keep Film Festivals alive, it is necessary for hard-working and creative filmmakers and independent film producers to stay vital and active.

 Sign up to hear from us and upcoming events.